Interview Q&A | "Do You Have Any Questions for Us?"

 Questions on the fly

-In addition to the questions you plan in advance, if you have been taking notes throughout the interview (which we highly recommend) you should also have jotted down any important details that you did not have an opportunity to share with the interviewer.
+In addition to the questions you plan in advance, if you have been taking notes throughout the interview (which we highly recommend), you should also have jotted down important details that you did not have an opportunity to share during the interview.
 Take a look over that list and determine whether any of these items can be brought to the interviewer's attention by asking a question.

 Here are a few examples: